zenwalk/feralfilehosting/Feral Wiki/General/I want to edit or create a FAQ or guide/readme.md

 @reboot bash -l ~/myscript.sh
 ~~~

-You can use this command to easily create a cronjob for users from inside a bash script, or in some sort of support capacity:
+You can use this command to easily create a cronjob for users in some sort of support capacity:

 ~~~
 (crontab -l ; echo "* * * * * some/cron/thing") |uniq - | crontab -
 ~~~

 This will create a specified cronjob while also checking to make sure it is not created more than once.
 So with a single command you can have create and insert a cronjob for a user.
+It only checks vs the last entry though.